-‘Star Wars: Episode VIII – The Last Jedi’ Trailer – Easter Eggs and Trailer Breakdown
+‘Star Wars: Episode VIII – The Last Jedi’ Trailer, Easter Eggs And Trailer Breakdown

 Rey answers Luke quietly.

 “Light.
 Darkness.
-The balance. “
+The balance.”

 There are also subtle voices in the background when Rey says this.
 When she says, “light,” you can hear Leia saying, “Help me, Obi-wan.”